ludovictuccio/Pay_My_Buddy/README.md

 ## Security

 - Database password and username encryption with Jasypt.

-The user's email and password are encrypted with BCryptPasswordEncoder (Spring Security).
+- The user passwords are encrypted with BCryptPasswordEncoder (Spring Security).

 ## Installing